dhiyaulhaqZA/flutter-monorepo/README.md

 ## How to use
 1. Use template or clone this repository
-2. Makesure melos by `dart pub global activate melos` or skip this step if already installed
+2. Install melos by `dart pub global activate melos` or skip this step if already installed
 3. execute `melos bootstrap`
 4. Done.
 Run example app by `cd apps/example` then `flutter run`